h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 ## Step 2: Review or customize input data

 To generate a hospital-level four-week projection, the models use certain variables that obtain an average value by computing county-level data from the past 4-weeks around hospitalization metrics.
-Accordingly, it might be the case that a particular hospital might not correspond with the average values given to variables used by the models.
-It could be the case that a hospital in the selected county might have above or below-average values (e.g., big vs. small hospitals in the same county).
+At times, it could be the case that a hospital might not agree with the average values because the hospital knows to have above or below-average values (e.g., big vs. small hospitals in the same county).
+And this perceived difference will often occur among big and small hospitals in the same county.
+Therefore:

-Before starting a simulation, hospitals can modify the average values given to the model's variables through data overrides known as **personalize hospital** overrides.
+- Before starting a simulation, hospitals can modify the average values given to the model's variables through data overrides known as **personalize hospital** overrides.
 Through these overrides, [**CHOS**](./terminology.md#chos-covid-19-hospital-occupancy-simulator]) enables hospitals to use their perceived average values while taking into account the specific characteristics of the hospital.
 To learn about the available personalize hospital overrides, see [Overrides: personalize hospital](./simulation_settings.md#overrides-personalize-hospital).

-As well, before starting a simulation, hospitals can introduce certain overrides based on expectations about the future to play out different scenarios and generate a modify [simulation-based projection](./terms.md#simulation-based-projection).
+On top of the **personalize hospital** overrides, hospitals can introduce certain overrides based on expectations about the future to play out different scenarios and generate a modify [simulation-based projection](./terms.md#simulation-based-projection).
 The data overrides that enable hospitals to modify future averages are referred to as **future expert estimate** overrides.
 To learn more, see [Adjust simulation to reflect best- and worst-case alternatives](#adjust-simulation-to-reflect-best-and-worst-case-alternatives).

 !!! note

-    - To learn about the particular county-level data points that are average to generate a hospital-level four-week projection, see [Data Files](./data_files.md).
+    - To learn about the particular county-level data points that are averaged to generate a hospital-level four-week projection, see [Data Files](./data_files.md).